Eulophia zollingeri

 Eulophila zollingeri, commonly known as the carrion orchid or 无叶美冠兰 (wu ye mei guan lan), is a plant in the orchid family and is native to areas from tropical and subtropical Asia to Queensland.
 It is a leafless, brownish terrestrial orchid with up to forty reddish brown, sharply scented flowers with a dark red and yellow labellum.
 It grows in decaying wood in and near rainforests.

+It is classified as a partial mycoheterotroph that maintains a specialized symbiotic relationship with the wood decaying fungi Psathyrellaceae throughout all life stages.
+Isotopic analysis and chlorophyll data have shown that the orchid also performs its own photosynthesis during the fruiting stage.
+Its leafless underground habit is typical of saprophytic orchids but it also can perform photosynthesis in its stems.